 Shop natural nail polish remover products

-Some people swear by certain DIY hacks for removing nail polish without a bottle of acetone.
-Ingredients like vinegar mixed with lemon juice or just using rubbing alcohol are among these methods, though Dr. Stern notes that these won’t work as efficiently as a store-bought nail polish remover.
-Grab one of the products below for a nail polish remover that’s acetone-free.
+If you're trying to figure out how to get nail polish off skin and nails, there are plenty of DIY options to choose from.
+Ingredients like vinegar mixed with lemon juice, or just using rubbing alcohol, are among these methods, though Dr. Stern notes that these won't work as efficiently as a store-bought nail polish remover.
+Grab one of the products below for a nail polish remover that's acetone-free.

 Get the double benefits of maintaining moisture in your nail beds as you get the aromatherapy boost of lavender essential oil.